 Tips for Mandevilla Care

-An important part of mandevilla care is the kind of light they receive.
+An important part of mandevilla care is the type of light they receive.
 Mandevilla vines need some shade.
 They enjoy bright, indirect light or filtered sunlight, but can get burned in direct, full sunlight.

 In order to get the best mandevilla flowers throughout the summer, give your mandevilla plant a high phosphorus, water soluble fertilizer once every two week.
 This will keep your mandevilla vine blooming wonderfully.

 You may also want to pinch your mandevilla.
 This method of pruning your mandevilla will create a bushier and fuller plant.
-To pinch your mandevilla vine, simply use your fingers to pinch off 1/4 – 1/2 inch off the end of each stem.
+To pinch your mandevilla vine, simply use your fingers to pinch off 1/4 to 1/2 inch off the end of each stem.

 Mandevillas are vines and they will need some kind of support in order to grow as best they can.
 Be sure to provide a trellis or some other support for your mandevilla vine to grow up.

 The mandevilla plant is often thought of as an annual but, in fact, it is very frost tender perennial.
 Once temperatures go below 50 F. (10 C.), you can bring your mandevilla plant indoors for the winter.